Guillemdb/FractalAI/README.md

 |wizard of wor |93090  |785.44%|NaN|2229|4|35|5000|NaN|

 In the following Google Sheet we are logging the performance of our Agent relative to the current alternatives.
-If you find that some benchmark is outdated, or you are not capable of replicating any of our results, please open an issue and we will update the document.
+If you find that some benchmark is outdated, or you are not capable of replicating some of our results, please open an issue and we will update the document.

 > [Fractal AI Performance Sheet](https://docs.google.com/spreadsheets/d/1JcNw2L0YL_I2iGZPJ0bNKJshlTaqMuEl5CP2W5zie6M/edit?usp=sharing)